Start planning your trip

 If you cannot find any such disposal space set up, then you are expected to take your garbage and recycling home with you.
 Try to find out whether or not there are bins for public use at the site in advance, and if you still aren't sure, make sure to bring some extra garbage bags along with you just in case.

 During cherry blossom season, many people stop to take photographs of these short-lived flowers.
 Although the sakura are very beautiful, it is a complete breach of good manners and common sense to touch or pull on the branches or trunks of the trees.

 Sakura trees are relatively fragile living things, and damaging the branches in any way, even for aesthetic reasons, can result in the death of the tree itself.
 If you are going to be viewing the cherry blossoms in spring, refrain from touching the trees and seat a respectful distance away from them as well.

-More information on hanami can be found in: How to Save a Seat for Ohanami!, How to Deal with Trash After Ohanami, and Four Manners on Sakura Picnic, Ohanami, as well as other articles.
+More information on hanami can be found in How to Save a Seat for Ohanami!, How to Deal with Trash After Ohanami, and Four Basic Ohanami Manners, as well as other articles.
 Please think of these as your guide to having the perfect hanami in Kamakura!

 This is an updated version of an article published on March 18, 2018.